GeorgeAdamon/pyc4d_helpers/README.md

   - [Importing Transformation Matrices From Other Software](https://github.com/GeorgeAdamon/pyc4d_helpers/tree/master/scripts/RhinoMatrixLoader)

 ### Installation Notes
-In order to be able to use the pyc4d_helpers functions inside Cinema4D, you need to copy/paste the **pyc4d_helpers** folder in:
+In order to be able to use the pyc4d_helpers functions inside Cinema4D, you need to Copy / Paste the **pyc4d_helpers** folder in:

 * For versions prior to R20: *Your Cinema4D Preferences Folder* / library / python / packages / *your operating system*
 * For R20 or later: *Your Cinema4D Preferences Folder* /python27/libs